وَلَوْ أَنَّنَا 310 الأنعام

 ﴾151﴿ Qul ta'aalaw atlu maa harrama Rabbukum 'alaikum allaa tushrikoo bihee shai'anw wa bilwaalidaini ihsaananw wa laa taqtulooo awlaadakum min imlaaq; nahnu narzuqukum wa iyyaahum wa laa taqrabul fawaahisha maa zahara minhaa wa maa batana wa laa taqtulun nafsal latee harramal laahu illaa bilhaqq; zaalikum wassaakum bihee la'allakum ta'qiloon

-﴾150﴿ Say, bring your scholars, those who will state without a doubt that Allah Almighty has made these things haram (forbidden) So if they say (without reason), then do not accompany them and do not follow the requests of those who consider Our verses to be false And those who do not believe in the Hereafter and they consider others equal to their Lord
+﴾150﴿ Say, “Bring your scholars who can testify, without doubt, that Allah has made these things unlawful.”
+But if they bear witness (without evidence), then do not follow them, and do not follow the desires of those who deny Our signs, who do not believe in the Hereafter, and who set equals to their Lord.

 [150] This is a demand for proof from their scholars or learned ones.